 This event discussed the Disability Royal Commission (DRC), its interest in education of children with disability and how people can share their stories with the Royal Commission.

 CYDA has created a workbook to assist families as they prepare submissions around education.
 Download the workbook here (MS Word).
-They also have created some factsheets which can be viewed on their website.

 There are additional links to useful websites in the descriptions of each video.

 CRU created two videos for the National Resource Centre (NRC) for Circles of Support and Microboards (COSAM).
 The first was a montage of Circle Members reflecting on what it means for them to be invited, included and involved involved in a circle of support.